J-Treminio/J-Treminio/README.md

 ## 🧠 About Me

-Hello, I'm Jonathan Treminio - a Data Analyst and graduate student @ UT Dallas with experience in AI/ML-driven Analytics which include pricing optimization, time-series forecasting, and regression modeling.
+Hello, my name is Jonathan Treminio!
+I'm a Data Analyst and Graduate Student @ UT Dallas with experience in AI/ML-driven Analytics which include pricing optimization, time-series forecasting, and regression modeling.
 ---

 ## 🧰 My Tech Stack